As Team Trump Lawyers Up, Who's Paying The Attorney Fees?

 Those who have recently lawyered up include President Trump, his son Donald Trump Jr., son-in-law Jared Kushner and Vice President Pence.

-The latest Trump associate to hire a lawyer is the president's son Donald Trump Jr. Based on his own emails and interviews, he eagerly attended a meeting in 2016 with Natalia Veselnitskaya, a Russian lawyer who Trump Jr. believed had opposition research on Democratic presidential candidate Hillary Clinton.
+The latest Trump associate to hire a lawyer is Donald Trump Jr. Based on his own emails and interviews, he eagerly attended a meeting in 2016 with Natalia Veselnitskaya, a Russian lawyer who Trump Jr. believed had opposition research on Democratic presidential candidate Hillary Clinton.

 Trump spoke up for his son in Paris last week.
 "I have a son who's a great young man," the president said.
 "He's a fine person.
 He took a meeting with a lawyer from Russia.
 It lasted a very short period.
 And nothing came of the meeting."

 Given Trump's wealth, it might seem logical that he would cover his son's legal bills.
-Trump often bragged about it during the campaign.
+Trump often bragged about his money during the campaign.

 "I don't need anybody's money; it's nice," he said as he announced his candidacy in June 2015.
 "I don't need anybody's money.
 I'm using my own money.
 I'm not using the lobbyists'.
 I'm not using donors'.
 I don't care.
 I'm really rich."